+Perhaps we should back up, though.
+What, exactly, is milk kefir?
 Yogurt has long been in markets and on tables here in the West.
 Milk kefir, though, has just started to become more widely known in the world of cultured dairy products.
 This slightly thickened milk has been likened to a pourable yogurt.
-Kefir can be traced to the Caucasus Mountains many, many years ago.
+It can be traced to the Caucasus Mountains many, many years ago.

-Probiotics in kefir
+Probiotics in milk kefir

 Milk kefir differs from yogurt in that it has a much larger variety of bacteria and a host of beneficial yeasts.
 Some even say it can truly colonize the gut with beneficial bacteria.
 Yogurt acts more temporarily in the digestive tract.

 So we know it is good for you.
 We know it is simple to make – so simple, in fact, that it is our main culture in this household.
 It is also incredibly versatile.
 I use it in our homestead kitchen for everything from a cheese culture, smoothies, bread leavening, and even like to give it a second ferment to make it extra smooth and tasty for sipping.
 Not everyone loves the taste of kefir, even if they enjoy yogurt.
 I have a lot of tips and tricks for both the making and using of kefir so that it is palatable for all.

 - 1 quart goat or cow milk, raw or pasteurized (not ultra pasteurized)

 - Combine the grains and milk in a glass quart jar.
 Stir gently with a wooden spoon and cover the jar with a cloth, paper towel, or coffee filter fastened with a canning ring.
 Leave to culture for 12-24 hours on your counter top.
 The longer you allow it to ferment, the tangier it becomes and the less lactose will be present in your final cultured product.
 It should have at least started to thicken to a thin yogurt consistency and smell pleasantly tangy and yeasty.
 You can allow it to culture until it begins to separate (as in the photos) but keep in mind the flavor is stronger when you do so.

-Once it is cultured, pour the kefir through a plastic or stainless steel mesh strainer in order to separate the grains from the milk.
+- Once it is cultured, pour the kefir through a plastic or stainless steel mesh strainer in order to separate the grains from the milk.
 These grains are now reusable indefinitely.
 Simply repeat the process by stirring the grains into a fresh quart of milk.
 Consume the cultured milk kefir immediately or put an airtight lid on it and place it in the fridge for up to a week.

-Your milk kefir grains may multiply as you culture successive batches.
+- Your milk kefir grains may multiply as you culture successive batches.
 Try to maintain a ratio of no more than one tablespoon of grains to one quart of milk for the best tasting kefir.